 One word on the week/two weeks since last meeting

-During calls, there should be a mix of personal, professional and spiritual components.
-That doesn’t mean there is equal time spent on each, but it does mean mentors lean into the Word when the Bible has authority on the matter.
+During calls, there should be a mix of personal, professional, and spiritual components.
+That doesn’t mean equal time has to be spent on each, but it does mean that mentors should lean into the Word when the Bible has authority on the matter.

-Mentor and mentees share the responsibility of facilitating conversation and the direction of calls.
+Mentor and mentees share the responsibility of facilitating the conversation and direction of calls.
 Sometimes silence is good.
 It allows for processing and for mentees to prepare their thoughts.
 Each week doesn’t have to be prescriptive.
-If something happens in one of the mentees’ lives and that needs to be the focus for the week, that’s good.
-What you had planned can wait.
+If something happens in one of the mentees’ lives and that needs to be the focus for the week, then it’s okay to put the curriculum on hold.

-The first activity should be the lifeline activity.
-Plan to share first and have one to two mentees share weekly which means the group may be in this activity for two months or so, if you’re meeting every other week as expected.
+Your first activity as a group should be the lifeline activity.
+Plan to share your lifeline first, and have one or two mentees share weekly.
+Your group may be spent up to two months completing the activity.

 Each call is designed to last 60 to 90 minutes.

 Calls take place two times per month at a day and time that the mentor and group choose.

 Video conferencing is preferred as it allows for a much more personal relationship to be established especially early on.
 Being able to share in emotional expressions and seeing one another in personal, physical spaces allows for a more committed sense of engagement.